 Bringing the pork to room temperature allows the heat to penetrate the meat more easily, resulting in a quicker and more even cooking process.
 If the meat is too cold when it goes into the pan or oven, it takes longer for the heat to reach the center, which can lead to uneven cooking and a longer cooking time overall.

-See also How to cook chicken tenders in a pan
+See also How long to cook mini pecan pies

 By bringing the pork to room temperature before cooking, you can reduce the risk of overcooking the outside while the inside remains undercooked.
 This is especially important for thicker cuts of pork, as they take longer to cook through.